asamy/ksm/README.md

 							   is set somewhere),
 in the former case, it can happen when for example an access bit is not there (e.g. trying to execute but there is no execute access given.)

+The traditional EPT violation handling is via the VM exit path, but modern processors (starting off from Intel Broadwell) supports a new IDT exception called "Virtualization Exceptions" and that is defined at vector 20 in the IDT.
+When set and also the relevant bits in VMCS are also set, the processor will throw exceptions to that vector instead of causing a VM exit, but under certain conditions it will take the vm-exit path instead, see notes below.

+### Some notes

+To simplify things, the following terms are used as an abbreviation:

+1. Host - refers to the VMM (Virtual Machine Monitor) aka VMX root mode
+2. Guest or Kernel - refers to the running guest kernel (i.e. Windows or Linux)

+Some things need to be used with extra care especially inside Host as this is a sensitive mode and things may go unexpected if used improperly.

+- The timestamp counter does not _pause_ during entry to Host, so things like APIC timer can fire on next guest entry (`vmresume`).
+- Interrupts are disabled.
+On entry to `__vmx_entrypoint`, the CPU had already disabled interrupts.
+So, addresses referenced inside root mode should be physically contiguous, otherwise if you enable interrupts by yourself, you might cause havoc if a preemption happens.
+- Calling a Kernel function inside the Host can be dangerous, especially because the Host stack is different, so any kind of stack probing functions will most likely fail.
+- Single stepping `vmresume` or `vmlaunch` is invaluable, the debugger will never give you back control, for obvious reasons.
+If you want that behavior, then rather set a breakpoint on whatever `vcpu->ip` is set to.
+- Virtualization Exceptions (#VE) will not occur if:
+	1. The processor is delivering another exception
+	2. The `except_mask` inside `ve_except_info` is set to non-zero value.
+- If the processor does not support Virtualization Exceptions, the VM exit path will be taken instead (Note that the VM exit path is _always_ handled).
+- If the processor does not support VMFUNC, it's emulated via VMCALL instead.

+Some notes on Guest:

+- VMFUNC does **not** have CPL checks, that means a user-space program can execute it.
+- The virtual processor ID (VPID) cannot be 0 since VMX root mode already uses that one, so we use the current processor number is + 1.
+VPIDs are used to control processor cache.

 ### IDT shadowing